1. Don't re-invent the wheel: use others' work to fuel your own research.

-2. Let your feet (and fingers) do the walking: physical browsing can be as good or better than electronic searching.
+2. Let your feet (and fingers) do the walking: physical (and virtual!) browsing can be as good or better than electronic searching.

 - At the very least, you should know the call number ranges for your subject area and make time to frequently browse these areas.